Kappa-org/Deaw/README.md

 }
 ```

-And of course you use savepoints (when is supported)
+And of course you use savepoints (when is supported) as nested transactions

 ```php
 class Users {